Everest Home Improvement: Tan Hill Inn

 Everest's slogan "Fit the best.
 Everest," written by advertising executive Rod Allen, was made memorable by the company's first television advert in the 1980s.
 Filmed in 'Britain's highest pub' the Tan Hill Inn in Tan Hill, North Yorkshire, it attempted to showcase the draught-proofing of Everest double glazing by having television personality Ted Moult dropping a feather on one side of the pubs double-glazed windows, while a gale raged outside.
 A new version of the advert featuring Craig Doyle, was produced in 2008.
 It created some controversy after local planning officials recognized that Everest had not properly authorized the improvement work done to the filming location, as is required for commercial premises.

 Advertising bans

-In 2008, the Advertising Standards Authority (ASA) banned the Everest Windows television advert for potentially misleading consumers as to the amount of hot water generated by a solar panel.
+In 2008, the Advertising Standards Authority (ASA) banned an Everest Windows television advertisement for potentially misleading consumers as to the amount of hot water generated by a solar panel.
 The advert was subsequently amended and allowed to be shown in the amended form.

-In 2011, the ASA banned an Everest ad for solar panels following claims of misleading consumers regarding potential cost savings.
+In 2011, the ASA banned an Everest advert for solar panels, following claims of misleading consumers regarding potential cost savings.